emmanuelle-dankwa/HAV-outbreak-Louisville/README.md

 To run the scripts,

-1) Clone this repository to a desired location on your computer (by clicking the green "Code" button above and then "Download Zip" or other preferred option).
+1) Download this repository to a desired location on your computer (by clicking the green "Code" button above and then "Download Zip" or other preferred option).

 2) Open the project in the downloaded folder (by double-clicking the file "HAV-outbreak-Louisville.Rproj")